 What is an Income Statement?

 The income statement is one of the four main accounting statements.
-The income statement shows the financial performance of a business over an accounting period.
+The statement shows the profitability of a business over an accounting period.
 The accounting period can be any length but is usually a month or a year.

 It is sometimes referred to as a statement of operations, income and expense statement or a profit and loss account statement.

 End of an Accounting Period

 At the end of an accounting period the business prepares a trial balance.
 From the trial balance it transfers revenue accounts to the credit of the income statement, and expense accounts to the debit of the statement.

 The statement now shows the revenue less the expenses for the period, referred to as net income.

 For a simple business, if revenue is greater than expenses net income is positive and the business has made a net profit, if revenue is less than expenses net income is negative and the business has made a net loss.